5 Things You Need To Know About Allowing Your Employees To Take A Second Job

 #4 What The Second Employer Needs To Know

-As the second employer, you will typically see employees taking on a second job as a short-term worker in your company.
-Perhaps, if this trend becomes more acceptable, it may apply to longer-term employees at some point.
+As the second employer, you may see employees taking on a second job as short-term workers.
+Perhaps, if this trend becomes more acceptable, it may increasingly apply to longer-term employees at some point.

-Even though the Employment Act states that employees who have worked for 3 months or more are entitled to paid outpatient sick leave and hospitalisation leave, second employers are encouraged to provide employees with sick leave entitlements and medical benefits.
+Even though the Employment Act states that employees who have worked for 3 months or more are entitled to paid outpatient sick leave and hospitalisation leave, second employers are encouraged to provide employees with sick leave entitlements and medical benefits to provide some peace of mind.

 Similarly, second employers are responsible for employees’ salaries, CPF contributions, and any statutory and contractual benefits.